The Danube river – from backwater to energy artery

 And here we are putting our finger exactly where it hurts.
 A river system is a travel destination in its own right at the very best if there is nothing that can economically be hauled on it.
 You need a source of the stuff – which are the big harbors in the Rhine’s case – and a big hinterland that gobbles up voraciously whatever is thrown at it.
 And that’s Germany’s heavy industries in the Ruhrpott and the cities farther south until Basel – all of them economic powerhouses.

 It’s still the same old problem.
-There is not much that is worth the pain to bring the Danube river up to the standards required for large scale commercial shipping.
-In order to really use the river big time, the riverbed would have to be dredged in some places, locks need upgrading and improvement, harbor facilities in some parts of the river are in a dismal state.
-And most commercial shippers on the river are only paid through subsidies to go up and down with no freight in order to give it a semblance of activity.
+There is not much that is worth the pain to bring the Danube River up to the standards required for large-scale commercial shipping.
+To use the river big time, the riverbed would have to be dredged in some places, locks need upgrading and improvement, and harbor facilities in some parts of the river are in a dismal state.
+Most commercial shippers on the river are only paid through subsidies to go up and down with no freight to give it a semblance of activity.

 This can be dealt with, but it’s really expensive.
 LNG is better dealt with in big bulk.
 The bigger the bulk cargo, the less the Boil-Off effect as there is less opportunity for heat influx.
 So, pushing and pulling big LNG cargos through rivers at least theoretically makes a hell of a lot of sense.